 There is a $1,200 annual limit on the tax credit for energy-efficient home upgrades, so if you plan to do other upgrades to your home that would fall under the Inflation Reduction Act, you might want to postpone some of them until next year.
 In other words, do some energy-efficient upgrades this year, and some next year to get the most out of the annual tax credits that are available.
 There is currently no lifetime cap on the amount of tax credits you can receive for energy-efficient upgrades on your home (but this could change down the road).

-Contact BM Windows for Qualifying Energy-Efficient Windows and Doors
+Contact BM Windows for Energy-Efficient Windows and Doors

-Here at BM Windows, we would love to help you select energy-efficient windows and doors that qualify for the new tax credit!
+Here at BM Windows, we would love to help you select the best energy-efficient windows and doors for your home!
 We can come to your home to discuss the various options and provide you with a no-obligation quote on new windows and doors.
 We can also answer any questions you may have.
 Contact us to schedule your appointment today!